ffd8/cli-for-artists-and-designers/README.md

 - `sudo` (root), sometimes needed for system changes, but gives admin privledges.

-## Homebrew
+## Package Manager
-[Homebrew](https://brew.sh) is a package manager.
-They keep an [updated list](https://formulae.brew.sh/) of tools and make their installation super easy.
+A package manager keeps track of open source tools and makes installation easy.

-### Install
+### MacOS
+[Homebrew](https://brew.sh) is a great package manager with a HUGE [updated list](https://formulae.brew.sh/) of *formulae*.

-copy + paste into the following into Terminal:
+To install, just copy + paste into the following into Terminal:
 > /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-It will inform you what it needs to install, ask you to press `ENTER` to continue, then request your computer's password (only time it should be needed). *FYI: you won't see your password while typing, just press `ENTER` when done.*
+It will confirm you want to install it, press `ENTER` to continue, then enter your computer's password (only time it should be needed). *FYI: you won't see your password while typing, just press `ENTER` when done.*

-### Usage
-After it's installed, to install any package, you just enter:
+Once done ($ will reappear), to install any packages:
 > brew install *packagename*

+### Windows
+Once you've installed [msys2](https://www.msys2.org) + [conemu](https://conemu.github.io), you'll use their pre-installed [pacman](https://www.archlinux.org/pacman/).
+(pending test)

+To add packages:
+> pacman -Sy *packagename*

+**Note:** This guide focuses on MacOS/Terminal/Homebrew,
+just replace install instructions of `brew install ...` with `pacman -Sy ...`

 ## Imagemagick
 [Imagemagick](https://www.imagemagick.org) is for images.